 - Low energy consumption in operation

-- Full service partnership
+- Full-service partnership

-With this focus, SiccaDania looks to lower Total Cost of Ownership and ensures that your business needs and expectations are met.
+With this focus, SiccaDania looks to lower the Total Cost of Ownership and ensures that your business needs and expectations are met.

 SiccaDania engineers turnkey projects where spray dryers are involved.
 We possess the know-how regarding the upstream and downstream processes e.g., feed pre-treatment (mixing, concentration, homogenisation, heat treatment) and powder handling (agglomeration, cooling, conveying, and packaging).